Aligatoree/Trip-Mind/README.md

 ## 🚀 How to run

-To open the site, you need to run the index.html file from the Trip&Mind folder
+To open the site, you need to run the index.html file from the Trip&Mind folder or just click [here](https://aligatoree.github.io/Trip-Mind/)

 ## 🔧 Built With